-While the EBC trek might not be for everyone, the Annapurna Base Camp trek might just be for those who prefer ample amount of relaxation with some fueling workouts.
+While the EBC trek might not be for everyone, the Annapurna Base Camp trek might just be for those who prefer an ample amount of relaxation with some fueling workouts.
 Starting from Pokhara, the junction where the most breathtaking ranges can be spotted, the trek goes up to an altitude of 4130m.
 While the altitude might sound intimidating, since the trail goes through tiny villages all along the way, it will definitely lighten you up even after long walks.
-One can familiarize themselves with the ambiance of a rural yet enchanting dwelling with the sky touching ranges of Annapurna, Machhapuchhre, and Dhaulagiri smiling down at the bubbly villages of the Gurung ethnicity.
-En route, there is a natural hot spring at Jhinu Danda where the travelers can loosen their muscles and let go of the tensions.
-Trekking to Annapurna Base Camp is ideal during March to May as the forests are covered with colorful blooms of the rhododendron, but one can also trek here during the months of September to mid-December as the weather is clear enough to get ravishing views.
+One can familiarize themselves with the ambience of a rural yet enchanting dwelling with the sky-touching ranges of Annapurna, Machhapuchhre, and Dhaulagiri smiling down at the bubbly villages of the Gurung ethnicity.
+En route, there is a natural hot spring at Jhinu Danda where travellers can loosen their muscles and let go of the tensions.
+Trekking to Annapurna Base Camp is ideal from March to May as the forests are covered with colourful blooms of the rhododendron, but one can also trek here during the months of September to mid-December as the weather is clear enough to get ravishing views.

 3. Annapurna Circuit Trek

-Gear up for classic Annapurna Circuit Trek in which you shall cover 128-mile horseshoe- shaped route that encircles the mighty Annapurna Mountain Range.
-Annapurna I- the tallest among Annapurna Range stands tall at 8091m making it the world’s tenth highest mountain.
-Opened to foreigners only since 1980s, the chances of witnessing more than ten different cultures of ethnic locals and going through the wide variation in vegetation and geographical terrain ranging from world’s deepest Kali Gandaki Gorge to the world’s highest mountain pass of Thorong La at 5416m soon made Annapurna Circuit Trekking the Holy Grail among trekkers.
+Gear up for the classic Annapurna Circuit Trek in which you shall cover a 128-mile horseshoe-shaped route that encircles the mighty Annapurna Mountain Range.
+Annapurna I- the tallest in Annapurna Range stands tall at 8091m making it the world’s tenth-highest mountain.
+Opened to foreigners only since the 1980s, the chances of witnessing more than ten different cultures of ethnic locals and going through the wide variation in vegetation and geographical terrain ranging from the world’s deepest Kali Gandaki Gorge to the world’s highest mountain pass of Thorong La at 5416m soon made Annapurna Circuit Trekking the Holy Grail among trekkers.

 4. Annapurna Poon Hill Trek

-Due to its easy nature and short duration, Annapurna Poon Hill Trek is the most sought-after trails by first timers or families with young children looking for laid back walks with the time to blend in with nature to enter a world of majestic Himalayan ranges and emerald hills.
+Due to its easy nature and short duration, Annapurna Poon Hill Trek is the most sought-after trail by first-timers or families with young children looking for laid-back walks with the time to blend in with nature to enter a world of majestic Himalayan ranges and emerald hills.
 With March to May and September to November being the best time to experience the snowcapped peaks in their true glory, the sunrise from Poon Hill showcases the proud mountains Annapurna and Dhaulagiri, stretching to as far as Tibet, glistening with the dripping rays of the glowing light.
-Adding to the splendor of these ranges, the captivating forests featuring rhododendrons and other rare flora can engross any nature-loving person.
+Adding to the splendour of these ranges, the captivating forests featuring rhododendrons and other rare flora can engross any nature-loving person.
 Without limiting to only nature, the trail follows Gurung villages with warm and inviting tea houses catering lovely meals and perfect rest stops.